joshcodd/listening-habits/README.md

 ## More...

-To run on your own machine, navigate to the root folder and run:
+To run on your own machine you will have to create a app at: <https://developer.spotify.com/dashboard/login>.
+Set the re-direct URI to: http://localhost:5000/response

+In the root of the project create a .env file with the following variables:
+SPOTIFY_KEY=<Your Spotify client ID>
+SPOTIFY_SECRET=<Your Spotify client Secren>
+SPOTIFY_REDIRECT_URL_LOCAL=http://localhost:5000/response

+Next, in the root project run:

+### `npm install`

 ### `node server.js`